Zasmaa/example-1/README.md

 •	Start the development server with npm start

+# npm run build or yarn build
+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.

+Your app is ready to be deployed.

 # Acknowledgment
 In this project, many websites were a reference.
 The reference website is the bootstrap website, w3schools.com, and MDN web doc.
 Amongst other additional resources, utilize were Technical Walk-throughs & Webinars and youtube